-- Balloons are harmful to both the environment and you.
+- Balloons are harmful to both the environment and people.

-- You can help by raising awareness and helping the cause.
+- You can help by raising awareness and helping inspire policy changes.

 Threats to Wildlife

-Helium balloons are known to be harmful to a variety of animal species and can also cause choking and entanglement, resulting in death.
+Balloons have been discovered during necropsies (autopsies) for a variety of animal species and can also cause choking and entanglement, resulting in death.
 Affected animals include sea turtles, sea birds, birds of prey, whales, bighorn sheep, horses, lambs, seals, and platypuses.

-According to the US Consumer Protection Agency, balloons cause more child deaths than any other child product.
+According to the US Consumer Protection Agency, “of all children’s products, balloons are the leading cause of suffocation death”.

 Product Safety Australia has also issued warnings against balloons and a clearly labeled choking hazard label is present on all balloon packets.
 Despite their popularity, balloons are clearly not safe for children.